MLeidel/myc/README.md

 ### char \*replace_new (char \*in, char \*target, char \*replacement, size_t start, size_t number)
 >Replaces substrings within a string.
 Limit replacements or set to 0, no limit.
 Returns a pointer to the new string allocated in the heap.
+Note: use the standard c 'free' function to deallocate.

 ```c
     char mystr[32] = "Lorem ipsum dolor sit amet";